-The university degree of the applicants must be earned during studies lasting either 4 or 5 years within the former undergraduate studies provisions, or 5 years (3+2) within I and II cycle studies provisions in accordance with the Bologna process with minimum of 240 ECTS earned.
+The university degree of the applicants must be earned during studies lasting either 4 or 5 years within the former undergraduate studies provisions, or 5 years (3+2) within I and II cycle studies provisions in accordance with the Bologna process with a minimum of 240 ECTS earned.
 Candidates must hold a university degree in social sciences and humanities, from an accredited university, particularly in disciplines relevant to human rights: law, political sciences, international relations, etc.

 II ENGLISH LANGUAGE PROFICIENCY

-Applicants with English as a native language, those who studied English Language and Literature, and those who had previous university education in English language will provide competency through their transcripts or certificates issued by the respectful universities only.
+Applicants with English as a native language, those who studied English Language and Literature, and those who had a previous university education in the English language will provide competency through their transcripts or certificates issued by the respectful universities only.
 Others have to provide evidence of their proficiency.
 The Master Programme recognizes the following international English Language certificates: